DefinitionA chalazion is a non-infectious, hard lump that forms on the eyelid.

 DiagnosisYou will be asked about your symptoms and medical history.
 An eye exam will be done.
 Rarely, a sample of fluid from the chalazion is taken and tested in a lab.

 TreatmentA chalazion will often disappear on its own.
-Treatment may include:
+If needed, treatment may include:

 Self CareA warm compress is applied to the affected eyelid several times a day.
 Follow with gentle massage.

 MedicationCorticosteroid is injected into the chalazion.
 This is done by an ophthalmologist, but is rarely required.
 Antibiotics may also be used if an infection (stye) develops.

 SurgeryAn incision may be made near the chalazion to allow it to drain.
 The procedure is usually performed in the office with a local anesthetic.
 Surgery may be done if the chalazion does not respond to other treatments.
 It may also be considered if the chalazion is large, grows rapidly, or causes vision problems.